shopwareLabs/psh/README.md

 ./psh build
 ```

 This will create a release phar in the `build/psh.phar` directory.
-The project itself requires PHP7.2+.
+The project itself requires PHP 7.2+.

 Usage
 ------------